mayerprog/task-todo-ui/README.md

 ### **IMPORTANT:**

-- The server hasn't been published for external access, so make sure you run the server locally after installing all dependencies and running the server with the command `nodemon index.js`.
+- The server hasn't been published for external access, so make sure you run the server locally.
+After installing all dependencies run the server using the command `nodemon index.js`.
 In .env file insert a relevant database URL.

 ## Contacts